dmbarbour/glas/docs/GlasNamespaces.md

 This AST type supports precise recognition of names, deferred translation of names, and arbitrary embedded data.
 In general, the first element of a constructor should be a name or another constructor.

 Translations will rewrite a longest matching matching prefix of a name.
-However, names containing "/" receive special attention.
-Excepting cases where "/" is explicitly matched, we'll repeat translation on the suffix following "/".
-This allows us to construct a name as a sequence of names, and to support access control on components of names.
+Names containing "/" receive special attention.
+Except where "/" is explicitly matched, we repeat translation on the suffix following "/".
+This allows us to construct a name as a sequence of names, and thus to support more flexible access control.

 A problem with prefix-to-prefix translations is that translating "bar" accidentally affects "bard" and "barrel".
 To mitigate, we logically add a ".!" suffix to names or "/" components for matching purposes.
 We raise an error if this suffix isn't preserved.
 Thus, we could match "bar.!" specifically, or "bar." to translate "bar" together with "bar.\*".

 *Aside:* It is possible to compose a list of TLs into a single TL, but non-trivial and not always more efficient.

-## Namespace AST

-It seems feasible to support a declarative AST for namespaces.
-The challenge is ensuring the namespace can both introduce and invoke definitions.

-I've

-I would like to represent a namespace declaratively as an AST.
-This AST might be understood as a program that constructs a namespace.

-It is feasible to represent a namespace declaratively as an AST.
-In this case, we would need to interpret the namespace

-## Procedurally Generated Namespaces
+## Procedurally Generated Namespaces?
+Tentative.

-I like the idea of expressing a namespace as a program that iteratively writes names.
-However, there are a few issues that have me reviewing this design decision:

-* interaction with coroutines is extremely awkward
-* inconvenient to unify with local method namespaces
-* difficult to extract definitions via normal eval
+A viable representation of namespaces is to run a program that iteratively writes names.
+We could interpret non-deterministic choice as branching the program, forming a union.
+Non-deterministic coroutines would be awkward here, but we can use a deterministic scheduler, e.g. left-to-right (always evaluate leftmost coroutine that doesn't fail).

+However, I'm not entirely satisfied with this solution.
+It doesn't unify nicely with method namespaces.
+It requires a different evaluation of programs.
+The ambiguity of definitions, and the inconsistency of ifdef, are troublesome.

+I think we can do better.
+Just need to figure out how.

 Anyhow, a viable API: